 It also places a sturdy focus on educational access through financial aid.
 It provided the highest proportion of institutional grant aid per student of any school on our list.
 Average net price at UMD — an affordability measure that deducts expected grant and scholarship aid from the average cost of tuition, fees, supplies, housing and other expenses — was No. 1 in the state for low-income students.

 This Baltimore County school also made it into the national top 40 on our analysis, out of more than 1,600 colleges and universities across the country.
-Students looking for an online bachelor's degree in Maryland had an array of options to choose from, with no fewer than 29 degree programs offered via distance education in 2015-16.
+Students looking for an online program in Maryland had an array of options to choose from, with no fewer than 29 online degree programs in 2015-16.
 Only one other school in the state provided more study plans in the virtual classroom than Towson University.

 Multiple affordability metrics tilted in Towson's favor, as well.
 It ranked in the statewide top 10 for the affordability of its average tuition and fees expense, and its average net price placed at No. 6 in the state for middle- and low-income students.
 Cost of books and supplies at Towson was second best among schools on our list.